Trusted-AI/AIF360/README.md

 [![Build Status](https://travis-ci.com/IBM/AIF360.svg?branch=master)](https://travis-ci.com/IBM/AIF360)

-Welcome to [AI Fairness 360](http://aif360.mybluemix.net/).
-We hope you will use it and contribute to it to help engender trust in AI and make the world more equitable for all.

-Machine learning models are increasingly used to inform high stakes decisions about people.
-Although machine learning, by its very nature, is always a form of statistical discrimination, the discrimination becomes objectionable when it places certain privileged groups at systematic advantage and certain unprivileged groups at systematic disadvantage.
-Biases in training data, due to either prejudice in labels or under-/over-sampling, yields models with unwanted bias ([Barocas and Selbst](http://www.californialawreview.org/2-big-data/)).
+The AI Fairness 360 toolkit (AIF-360) is an open-source library to help detect and remove bias in machine learning models.
 The AI Fairness 360 Python package includes a comprehensive set of metrics for datasets and models to test for biases, explanations for these metrics, and algorithms to mitigate bias in datasets and models.
 The [AI Fairness 360 interactive experience](http://aif360.mybluemix.net/data) provides a gentle introduction to the concepts and capabilities.
 The [tutorials and other notebooks](./examples) offer a deeper, data scientist-oriented introduction.
 The complete API is also available.

 Being a comprehensive set of capabilities, it may be confusing to figure out which metrics and algorithms are most appropriate for a given use case.
 To help, we have created some [guidance material](http://aif360.mybluemix.net/resources#guidance) that can be consulted.

 We have developed the package with extensibility in mind.
+This library is still in development.
 We encourage the contribution of your metrics, explainers, and debiasing algorithms.
-Please join the community to get started as a contributor.

 Get in touch with us on [Slack](https://aif360.slack.com) (invitation [here](https://join.slack.com/t/aif360/shared_invite/enQtNDI5Nzg2NTk0MTMyLTU4N2UwODVmMTYxZWMwZmEzZmZkODdjMTk5NWUwZDNhNDhlMzNkZDNhOTYwZDNlODc1MTdjYzY5OTU2OWQ1ZmY))!

 ## Supported bias mitigation algorithms